qase-tms/qase-frp/README.md

 Replace:

-- `private.website.local:80` with your local website’s domain and port.
+- `private.website.local:80` with your local website's domain and port.
 - `your_auth_token` with the token you generated in Step 2.

 Optional: